Jonathan Ruffer: Philanthropy

 He has endowed the Jonathan Ruffer curatorial grants at The Art Fund, which give £75,000 to curators every year.

 Art collection

-Ruffer collects Spanish old masters, which can be viewed in the Spanish Gallery in Bishop Auckland which opened in 2021.
+Ruffer collects Spanish old masters, which can be viewed in the Spanish Gallery in Bishop Auckland.
 The Gallery contains works by El Greco, Murillo, and Juan Bautista Maíno, among others.
 He also owns paintings by Thomas Gainsborough.

 Personal life

 Isaac Henrique Sequeira, by Thomas Gainsborough.